Turkey strikes back after twin bombings

 The Turkish army said in a written statement that, sometime around 11 p.m. local time Sunday (3 p.m.
 ET), the air force's jets struck 12 different targets belonging to the Kurdistan Workers Party (PKK) in the Zap region of northern Iraq.

-The strikes were expected after the Kurdish militant group claimed responsibility for two bombings that led to the deaths of 38 people, mostly police officers, and injured 155 others, according to Turkish Interior Minister Süleyman Soylu.
+The strikes were expected after the Kurdish militant group claimed responsibility for two bombings that led to the deaths of 44 people, mostly police officers, and injured 155 others, according to Turkish Health Minister Recep Akdag.

 The explosions occurred after a heavily attended soccer game at Besiktas Vodafone Arena.